CT4nk3r/proggers-bot/README.md

 * Reddit

 ## Setup
-To run this project, install a running enviroment for python, download praw and
+To run this project, install a running enviroment for python, download praw and discord.py First of all, we have to install Python from [here](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe)

-authentication should happen in a different file:
+Then make an authentication file that should look something like this:
 ```
 #authentication.py